 When your small business begins to grow, you may find that you need an extra set of hands around the shop.
 This is a good thing!
 It means you’re succeeding as an entrepreneur.
 But it’s also a challenging task – finding the right hire can be tricky.
 To make hiring employees for your small business simple and smooth, start with these hiring tips:

 1. Define the role

 If you’ve done everything for the business thus far, you might foresee your new employee taking on the same kind of jack-of-all-trades role.
-This is a common mistake that small business owners make, Bankrate explained.
+This is a common mistake that small business owners make.
 This could create confusion for your new right-hand man or woman.
 Further, a job listing with little to no description of duties likely won’t attract many leads.

 Before you begin your search, carefully analyze your current process and determine where the gaps are.
 List these out – they’ll help you identify what qualities you’re looking for in a new hire.
 It’ll also help applicants determine whether they’ll like the role.

 As you begin making your list, you may realize that you really will need someone who can wear many hats.
-This is OK, and completely normal for a small business, Mashable pointed out.
+This is OK and completely normal for a small business.
 Just be sure to include this in your job posting, so no one comes in with false expectations.

 2. Recruit where the talent is